 With apples, pears and oranges, this is a full-flavored cider that is ripe with fall spices.
-This warm drink makes a ton and would be great for holiday get togethers.
+This Slow Cooker Apple Pear Cider is a warm drink that makes a ton and would be great for holiday get togethers.
 This spiced drink is naturally gluten, dairy, egg, soy, peanut and tree nut free; top 8 free as well as vegan.

 Lately in the store I keep seeing specialty pop-up stands full of gallons of apple cider.
 I wasn’t thrilled about the “specialty” prices, but I got it for my boys anyways.
 Since they’re huge apple juice fans (what kids aren’t??) they inhaled it.

 I was disappointed when I looked at the label because most that I can find are something like “apples, water, concentrate” and only sometimes “spices”.
 I wanted something that had whole fruit in it, and had a decent amount of kick and spices to it.
 If it takes like apple juice then I’m disappointed, I want a distinct different flavor from my cider.

 I loved this Slow Cooker Apple Pear Cider recipe because it had not only apples, but pears for additional sweetness and an orange too!
 I loved that you used tons of real fruit to really steep out that great flavor, and that I could control how much sugar I put in it.

 We always have a stack of apples, so making sure I had enough pears and oranges was easy.
 I had all of the spices, so this really is an easy recipe.
 You simply wash the fruit, dice it, add some water and let it do it’s thing.